Registering a Belted Galloway bull

 Samples, Fees & Testing Results

 All samples (hair or semen) are to be sent to the official laboratory listed.
 (Note: semen straws do not have to be frozen but need to be protected from breakage.)
-All payments ($65 per animal – payable to the BGS) are to be sent to the Executive Director at the above address.
+All payments ($65 per animal – payable to the BGS) are to be sent to the Executive Director.
 No results will be released until payment has been received.

 The official laboratory will report the test results to the Executive Director’s office who records the results and forwards it to the Canadian Livestock Records Corporation.
-The report is emailed to the member who made the request.
+The report is emailed or mailed to the member who made the request.
 The member may now complete the application for registration to the CLRC (and mail the registration fee of $30 to the CLRC).
-Remember to include a semen certificate if the animal was the result of AI, or embryo transfer.
-The dam of a bull born as a result of embryo transfer must be DNA recorded with the CLRC.
+Remember to include a semen certificate if the animal was the result of AI.
+The dam of a calf born as a result of embryo transfer must be DNA recorded with the CLRC.
+In addition, the donor cow has to be hypo tested if she is flushed after Jan.
+1, 2018.

 Application for Registration Helpful Hints